softgraph/microbit-dal-ext-kit-example/README.md

 Run [Doxygen (doxygen.nl)](http://www.doxygen.nl) with `Doxyfile` in the project root to generate the documentation.

-The documentation for both `microbit-dal-ext-kit-example` and `microbit-dal-ext-kit` are generated if you run Doxygen after installing the required modules described above.
+The generated document contains both `microbit-dal-ext-kit-example` and `microbit-dal-ext-kit`, if `microbit-dal-ext-kit` has been installed to `yotta_modules` directory.

 ## License